The Isoperimetric Inequality for Compact Rank One Symmetric Spaces and Beyond: Klartag's Generalisation of Gromov-Milman Isoperimetric Inequality on Riemannian Manifolds

 Hence by definition we have:

 This completes the proof of Theorem \ref{main}.

-\end{proof} \begin{remark} One could drop the condition on the (Ricci) curvature but in order for Theorem \ref{main} to makes sense, a more general definition of $1$-needles would be required.
-We will not need this for the purpose of this paper. \end{remark} \begin{notation} For $A\subset M$ and for $\varepsilon>0$, $A+\varepsilon$ stands for the $\varepsilon$-neighborhood of the set $A$. \end{notation} Let us see how one can use Theorem \ref{main} for solving isoperimetric type problems: \begin{proposition} Let $M$ be a smooth closed $n$-dimensional Riemannian manifold with $Ricci(M)\geq Ricci(\mathbb{S}^n)$.
-Let $\mu$ be the normalised Riemannian volume and $\varepsilon>0$ be fixed.
+\end{proof} \begin{remark} Theorem \ref{main} is valid for the class of weighted Riemannian manifolds satisfying the generalized curvature-dimension property.
+Consult \cite{kl} for this purpose. \end{remark} \begin{notation} For $A\subset M$ and for $\varepsilon>0$, $A+\varepsilon$ stands for the $\varepsilon$-neighborhood of the set $A$. \end{notation} Let us see how Theorem \ref{main} may be used for solving isoperimetric (type) problems.
+This is explained in \cite{kl} and \cite{kl2}. \begin{proposition} Let $M$ be a smooth closed $n$-dimensional Riemannian manifold with $Ricci(M)\geq Ricci(\mathbb{S}^n)$.
+Let $\mu$ be the normalized Riemannian volume and $\varepsilon>0$ be fixed.
 For every $0<v\leq 1$, and for every open set $A$ with measure equal to $v$, let